robbtraister/fusion/documentation/recipes/configuring-feature-pack.md

-# Configuring a Fusion Feature Pack
+# Configuring a Feature Pack

 This section is for instructions regarding configuring a Fusion bundle and getting it running for the first time.

 ## Before You Begin
-Sign up for an account at quay.io, either via your email address or via OAuth with Github.
+Sign up for an account at [quay.io](https://quay.io/), either via your email address or via OAuth with Github.
 Once you have that, request access to the Washington Post team by providing your Quay username in #nile-support channel.

 Make sure you can access Quay from the command line by running `docker login quay.io`.
 You'll also want to [increase your local Docker instance's allocated memory](https://arcpublishing.atlassian.net/wiki/spaces/APF/pages/273186892).